mhuang74-blog/mhuang74-blog.github.io/README.md

 ## Copyright & License

-All content copyright Michael S. Huang, all rights reserved.
+All contents copyright Michael S. Huang, all rights reserved.

+Contents and user contributions licensed under CC-BY-4.0 with attribution.

 ## Powered by